3rs4lg4d0/cv/README.md

 I'm a Computer Engineer with a degree from the University of Seville since 2005.
 I have over 18 years of experience in various development projects across different sectors, specializing as a Backend Engineer.
 My expertise includes working with languages such as Python, Java, and Go.
 I focus on delivering simple and effective architectural designs, flawless code, and thorough documentation, aiming to set high standards for quality and performance.

+If you want to see what I've been up to in the Golang world, check out my repositories.
+Feel free to explore and get a sense of my hands-on experience in Golang development.

 ## Contact

 - [ernesto.salgado.suarez@gmail.com](mailto:ernesto.salgado.suarez@gmail.com)